-Divorce doesn’t require you to take the leading role in a Lifetime movie drama.
-There is a better way – an uncontested divorce.
-Although divorce is never easy, it doesn’t have to be ugly.
-For spouses who can’t stand to live together but can still stand each other, an uncontested divorce is a cheaper and typically faster option to traditional divorces in Wisconsin.
+Divorce is never easy, but it doesn’t have to be ugly.
+For spouses who can’t stand to live together but can still tolerate each other, an uncontested divorce is a cheaper and typically faster option to traditional divorces in Wisconsin.

-This article provides a general overview of process to obtain an uncontested divorce in Wisconsin.
-If after reading this article, you still have questions about obtaining an uncontested divorce, you should contact a local family law attorney for advice.
+This article provides a general overview of the process of obtaining an uncontested divorce in Wisconsin.
+If, after reading this article, you still have questions about getting an uncontested divorce, you should contact a local family law attorney for advice.

-Wisconsin allows a simplified process for divorces for spouses that are able to agree on all major issues in the divorce, referred to as an uncontested divorce.
-If you are unable to agree with your spouse on any major issues in the divorce, your divorce is considered contested and you will be required to attend a trial to decide the issues in your case.
+Wisconsin allows a simplified process for divorces for spouses that can agree on all major issues in the divorce, which the law refers to as an uncontested divorce.
+If you disagree with your spouse on any critical matter, the court will label your case as “contested,” which will take longer and cost more money than the uncontested process.

-Spouses seeking an uncontested divorce in Wisconsin may file a joint divorce petition.
-Wisconsin courts maintain an informative website for individuals who want to file for divorce on their own with forms and a Basic Guide to Divorce.
+Spouses seeking an uncontested divorce in Wisconsin may file a joint petition for divorce—meaning you file the paperwork together.
+(Wis.
+Stat. § 767.215 (1)(a).)
+Wisconsin courts maintain an informative website for individuals who want to file for divorce without an attorney, complete with forms, and a Basic Guide to Divorce.
 Nevertheless, before commencing the divorce process, you or your spouse must have resided in Wisconsin for at least 6 months, and the county in which you are filing for divorce for at least 30 days.
+(Wis.
+Stat. § 767.301.)
 If you are a Wisconsin resident, your spouse does not need to reside in the state for you to obtain a Wisconsin divorce.

-If you elect to file for divorce without the help of an attorney, you will be responsible for filing the correct documents in the correct court.
-Circuit courts are Wisconsin’s trial courts that cover divorce proceedings.
-Each of Wisconsin’s counties has at least one circuit court branch with the exception of 6 counties, which share judges.
+If you elect to file for divorce without the help of an attorney, you will be responsible for filing the correct documents in the proper court.
+In Wisconsin, the circuit courts handle all divorce proceedings.
+Each of Wisconsin’s counties has at least one circuit court branch except for 6 counties, which share judges.
 Presently, Wisconsin has 249 circuit court judges, and the largest county, Milwaukee County, has 26 circuit judges.

-The Wisconsin Judicial Branch maintains a comprehensive website with forms needed to complete an uncontested divorce found here or available in hard copy at the local circuit courthouse.
+The Wisconsin Judicial Branch maintains a comprehensive website with forms needed to complete an uncontested divorce.
+You can also find the forms in hard copy at your local circuit courthouse.
 If you decide to file a Joint Divorce Petition, you and your spouse will be joint petitioners.
-The following documents must be filed before a divorce may be granted:
+You must submit the following documents for a judge to grant your divorce:

 For more information on uncontested divorces in Wisconsin, see Wisconsin Statutes 767.301 et seq.